atoponce/d-note/README.md

 which starts with 16-bits of leading zeros.
 The work is forced on the client, which inserts the token into the form.
-Even on modern hardware, this should be a strenuous task on the client CPU, and could take up to a second or two to create a valid token string.
-However, the server can verify the token quickly (in nanoseconds).
+Even on modern hardware, this should be computationally difficult for the client CPU, and could take up to a second or two to create a valid token string.
+However, verification of the token is computationally easy for the server to verify.

 The minting of the token should be done in the background while the user is typing the note in the form.
 Thus, when the submit button is pressed, no